From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection

-In Fig.~\ref{fig:exp:fewer_samples} we show the GWD for the representations in Sec.~\ref{sec:exp:validation}, while varying the number of samples.
+In Fig.~\ref{fig:exp:fewer_samples}, we show the GWD for the representations in Sec.~\ref{sec:exp:validation} while varying the number of samples.
 We see that as the sample number decreases, the mean values of the metric change, but the ranking between representations is still preserved reliably after around 100 samples, and thus we use GWD$_{100}$ to optimize over representations.
-Below this number, the ranking of representations can be seen to change.
-However, we found that this happens due to a bad convergence of Eq.~\eqref{eq:GW_discrepancy}.
-However, this is averaged out when considering larger sample sizes.
+Below this number, the ranking of representations can fluctuate.
+However, we found that this happens due to a bad convergence of Eq.~\eqref{eq:GW_discrepancy}.\\

 \textbf{Timing Results}: We time the computation of the GWD over 100 samples of the Gen1 validation set, where each sample comprises 50,000 events.
 We run our experiment on an AMD EPYC 7702 32-core server-grade CPU with 32 GB RAM and achieve a runtime of 15 minutes.
 Note that computing the GWD does not require a GPU.
 By contrast, training the models in Fig.~\ref{fig:exp:validation_task} requires 2 days on a single Tesla V100 GPU with 32 GB of memory, making GWD computation 192 times faster.